Upcoming LVN application deadlines:

 The LVN Information Session is available to complete online here.

 Students must be a U.S. high school graduate or have completed the GED, be 18 years of age or older, in good health and able to lift minimum 35lb or more, and have met the prerequisite course work.
 Foreign high school transcripts or diplomas are not accepted and must be evaluated before applying.Completion of courses with a minimum 2.5 GPA meets eligibility to apply.
 Completion of Co-requisite PSY 204, Developmental Psychology (Lifespan) with a C or higher prior to applying is strongly recommended.
-Students may apply with coursework in progress, however, students who have fulfilled the prerequisite courses will have priority if there are more applications received than slots available.
+Students who have fulfilled the prerequisite courses will have priority if there are more applications received than slots available.

 |ENG 110||Composition & Reading|